neo4j-contrib/neomodel/README.md

 Another source of upcoming breaking changes is the addition async support to neomodel.
 No date is set yet, but the work has progressed a lot in the past weeks ;
-and it will be part of a major release (potentially 6.0 to avoid misunderstandings).
+and it will be part of a major release.
 You can see the progress in [this branch](https://github.com/neo4j-contrib/neomodel/tree/task/async).

 Finally, we are looking at refactoring some standalone methods into the